 Understanding “felt listened to”

-In a survey conducted October 2018 to January 2019, the HQCA asked patients, “how would you rate the way your doctor listened to you in your most recent visit?”
+In surveys conducted between October 2018 to March 2020, the HQCA asked patients, “how would you rate the way your doctor listened to you in your most recent visit?”

 Patients could choose “excellent / very good / good / fair / poor”.

 Patient experience is likely better if patients feel the reason for their visit is addressed and they are able to share what is important to them with appropriate acknowledgement from their doctor in return.
 For example, it is common for patients to have more than one issue to discuss at their appointment.
 Asking inviting questions and paraphrasing can be great ways to ensure patients feel listened to.
 Likewise, so is removing all signs or messaging relating to one issue per visit.

 There are a number of factors that family doctor’s offices can consider if looking to improve experiences with doctor’s listening to their patients.
 Some questions they could ask include: